Quilting Studio Sept. 3 (continuing) 1 - 5 pm

 Tuesday - 10:30 AM - 1:30 PM; 6 - 9 PM Beginning Quilting 2:00 - 5:00 PM Quilting Lab

 Wednesday - 11 - 11:30 AM Story Time & Crafts with Marilyn & Friends for toddlers and

-Fourth Wednesday of each month - 4 PM Library Book Club
+Wednesday - fourth Wednesdays of the month - 4 PM Library Book Club

 The classes do not meet on days the library is closed unless otherwise